Clinton County Healthy Neighborhoods Fund Phase 2

 Living in neighborhoods without these essentials, residents are more likely to be burdened with high rates of obesity, diabetes, or other chronic illnesses.
 In 2015, NYSHealth launched its Healthy Neighborhoods Fund, an initiative to help six communities across New York State become healthier and more active places.
 NYSHealth invested $2 million in the initiative during its first two years, and has since leveraged an additional $181 million in funding for these six communities—helping nearly half a million New Yorkers have greater access to healthy, affordable food and safe ways in which to be physically active.
 NYSHealth is continuing its commitment to the Healthy Neighborhoods Fund by investing an additional $2.5 million over the next three years in these six communities.
 In 2017, NYSHealth awarded Clinton County Health Department (CCHD) a grant to continue its participation in the initiative.

-Under the second phase of the initiative, CCHD will build upon its efforts to support the health and wellness of residents by improving the local food and built environments.
-Specifically, CCHD will maximize the reach of its newly established small food retailer certification program, increase customer participation in this program, and help increase the amount of locally grown, fresh produce and healthy food options available in these retail locations.
-In addition, CCHD will continue to engage communities throughout the county by supporting projects that activate dormant spaces for physical activity and identifying community partners that will advocate for this work into the future.
+Under the second phase of the initiative, CCHD built upon its efforts to support the health and wellness of residents by improving the local food and built environments.
+Specifically, CCHD maximized the reach of its newly established small food retailer certification program, increased customer participation in this program, and helped increase the amount of locally grown, fresh produce and healthy food options available in these retail locations.
+In addition, CCHD continued to engage communities throughout the county by supporting projects that activated dormant spaces for physical activity and identified community partners that will advocate for this work into the future.

 See a full list of the Healthy Neighborhoods Fund grantees.